-This course examines the accounting concepts and practices used in the recording, classifying and reporting of cost data.
-An analysis is made of the behavior of costs and its use to management in the planning and control process.
-Budgeting, standard cost, job order and process are examined, along with special problems in cost accounting.
+Examine the accounting concepts and practices used in the recording, classifying, and reporting of cost data.
+Analyze the behavior of costs and its use to management in the planning and control process.
+Examine budgeting, standard cost, job order and process, along with special problems in cost accounting.

 Total Credits: 120

 Our Manchester campus aims to keep tuition and related costs low for our students so that you can pursue your degree and your goals.
 More than 90% of our students receive some form of financial aid, and students who qualify could receive up to $20,000 in grants and scholarships.

 Southern New Hampshire University is a private, nonprofit institution accredited by the New England Association of Schools and Colleges as well as several other accrediting bodies.
 More...